duffney/duffney.io/content/letters/you-cant-move-forward-without-direction.-And-you-wont-progress-without-action..md

 Yes.
 It is a war.
 But, it is fought on an unknown battlefield against the unpredictable tragedies of life that await everyone.
 The only true casualty of this war is a life wasted waiting for outcomes.

-You may plan like Napoleon but explore Columbus.
+You may plan like Napoleon but explore like Columbus.

 Action and direction are the connecting points of progress.